goadesign/goa/README.md

 This produces the following outputs:

-* `main.go` and `operands.go` contain scaffolding code to help bootstrap the implementation. running `goagen` again does no recreate them so that it's safe to edit their content.
+* `main.go` and `operands.go` contain scaffolding code to help bootstrap the implementation. running `goagen` again does not recreate them so that it's safe to edit their content.
 * an `app` package which contains glue code that binds the low level HTTP server to your implementation.
 * a `client` package with a `Client` struct that implements a `AddOperands` function which calls